Pressure Cooker Maple Creme Brulee

 - 1-1/2 teaspoons brown sugar

-- Select saute setting, and adjust for low heat, in a 6-qt. electric pressure cooker.
+- Select saute setting on a 6-qt. electric pressure cooker and adjust for low heat.
 Add cream.
 Heat until bubbles form around sides of cooker.
 In a small bowl, whisk egg yolks, brown sugar and cinnamon.
 Select cancel setting; stir a small amount of hot cream into egg mixture.
 Return all to pressure cooker, stirring constantly.
 Stir in maple flavoring.

-- Transfer cream mixture to three greased 8-ounce ramekins or custard cups.
+- Transfer cream mixture to three greased 6-ounce ramekins or custard cups.
 Wipe pressure cooker clean.
 Pour in water; place trivet insert in bottom.
-Place ramekins on trivet, offset stacking as needed, and loosely cover with foil (to prevent moisture from getting into ramekins).
+Place ramekins on trivet, offset stacking as needed, and loosely cover with foil to prevent moisture from getting into ramekins.
 Lock lid; make sure vent is closed.
-Select manual setting; adjust pressure to high, and set time for 6 minutes.
+Select manual setting; adjust pressure to high and set time for 11 minutes.

 - When finished cooking, allow pressure to naturally release for 10 minutes, then quick-release any remaining pressure according to manufacturer's directions.
 A knife inserted in center should come out clean, though center will still be soft.
 Using tongs, remove ramekins.
 Cool for 10 minutes; refrigerate, covered, for at least 4 hours.